sorinmircea/obsidian-forms-plugin/README.md

 ## How does it work

 Link a folder from your Obsidian vault to [Formsidian.com](https://formsidian.com) to easily create, edit, and manage forms.
-Obsidian automatically syncs with Formsidian, so all your filled forms stay up to date in one place.
+Obsidian automatically syncs with Formsidian, so all your filled form entries stay up to date in your vault.

 ### 1. Form Creation